1. Buy a book and create a unique cover

-When we see or experience something, it is the feeling we had which we will keep remembering.
+When we see or experience something, it is the feeling we had which we will keep us remembering.
 Written words without provoking a special feeling will be easily forgotten.
 A very detailed depiction of a feeling, however, is a lifetime memory.

 10. Write about encounters and mention the names of the people you met

 On the one hand we travel to see fascinating places, on the other hand, to meet the people inhabiting those places.

 Remember the names of the people you met.
 Sometimes it’s not enough to remember a certain person by just rereading its name in your journal.
 Therefore, include some features that characterize the person best, e.g. remarkable details like ‘the guy with the long beard, funny hat, fancy hairstyle’… whatever reminds you of the person you met.

 11. Capture inspiring quotes of people you met

 Don’t rewrite funny dialogues or remarkable statements from conversations you had.

 Rather put them literally between quotation marks.
 You’ll feel reminded better of a person who said something meaningful and taught you a lesson.

 12. Note down information from your research

 If you did some research about itineraries, things to do, transport, accommodation, events or special things to consider note them down in your journal.